 My ILP Program Fee

 Honestly, this was my biggest money saver — When you volunteer with ILP, your program fee pays for your international flight there and back, housing, meals, and visa.
 So when I was in Europe, that meant that my flight to and from my ILP country was covered, my visa, my housing, and all of my meals when I wasn’t on vacation.
 This cost ranges depending on the program you choose, but is around $4,000 (sometimes less).
 Crazy.

 Another perk?
 ILP volunteers travel together in a group of 3 or more, which meant you could easily split costs: sharing a taxi, the cost of an Airbnb for the night, sharing a few dishes at a restaurant, etc. Traveling with friends is another big money-saver.

 When It Came To Food

-As I mentioned, my meals in Russia were covered, so I only had to pay for meals when I was on vacation (and for all the chocolate and ice cream I ate in Russia — whoops).
+As I mentioned, my meals were covered, so I only had to pay for meals when I was on vacation (and for all the chocolate and ice cream I ate at home — whoops).
 One way to keep things affordable is to eat locally: we went to an outdoor market in Vienna and spent $3-USD on street food instead of $15 like we did the night before.

 Cooking for yourself is also a good plan: Most hostels we stayed at had a communal kitchen where you could stash groceries and make dinner for yourself.
 On trips where we were staying a couple of nights, we would grab a loaf of bread and cheese and make grilled cheese and fruit for dinner, or have yogurt for breakfast instead of going out.

 I also love making my own trail mix to snack on.
 I’ll bring an empty ziplock bag, and purchase peanuts, M&Ms, and dried fruit to mix together and munch on instead of paying for snacks at tourist locations (which tend to raise prices).